IMAX: Feature films

+Feature films shot on IMAX 70 mm film

-Many recent features have employed IMAX cameras for select scenes; however, before 2018 no full-length feature film was shot entirely using IMAX cameras due to the numerous difficulties presented with the format – the cameras were much larger and heavier than standard cameras and the noise they produced made dialogue recording difficult.
-The 15/70 cameras have short film loads ranging from 30 seconds to two minutes and the cost of the film stock was much greater than standard 35 mm film.
-However, these issues have been minimized thanks to the digital Arri Alexa IMAX camera, with two films having been shot entirely with the camera.
+Prior to 2026, no full-length feature film had been shot entirely using IMAX 15/70 mm film cameras due to the technical difficulties associated with the format's older camera models: The cameras were considerably larger and heavier than standard cameras, and the noise they produced made dialogue recording difficult.
+The 15/70 cameras also had short film loads, ranging from 30 seconds to two minutes, while the cost of the 15 perforation 70 mm film film stock was significantly higher than standard 35 mm movie film.

-The Dark Knight features six sequences (a total of 28 minutes) shot using IMAX.
-According to the film's press notes, this was the "first time ever that a major feature film has been even partially shot using IMAX cameras".
-Even before Dark Knight, Nolan had wanted to shoot a film in the IMAX format, and he also used it for quiet scenes that it would make pictorially interesting.
+The first major feature film to use IMAX cameras was Christopher Nolan's The Dark Knight (2008), which featured six sequences, totalling 28 minutes, shot using IMAX, that according to the film's press notes, it was the "first time ever that a major feature film has been even partially shot using IMAX cameras".
+Nolan previously tested the viability of IMAX cameras for visual effects and 35 mm reduction prints by filming a singe visual effects shot in his preceding film The Prestige (2006) in the format.
+Nolan had wanted to shoot a film in the IMAX format, and he also used it for quiet scenes that it would make pictorially interesting.
 Nolan said that he wished that it were possible to shoot the entire film in IMAX: "if you could take an IMAX camera to Mount Everest or outer space, you could use it in a feature movie."
 Nolan chose to edit some of the IMAX sequences using the original camera negative to eliminate generation loss, while scenes that were digitally mastered were scanned and printed out at 8 thousand lines of horizontal resolution (8K).
 When the film opened in 94 IMAX venues in 2008, all of them were sold out for the opening weekend.

 A year later, director Michael Bay was inspired by IMAX's use in The Dark Knight to feature big-screen sequences in Transformers: Revenge of the Fallen.
 The film's co-writer Roberto Orci suggested that the IMAX footage would be 3D, but Bay later said that considering himself an "old school" filmmaker, he found 3D gimmicky and added that shooting in IMAX was easier than using stereoscopic cameras.
 The IMAX version of the film, in the end, contained almost ten minutes of IMAX-filmed footage out of the two-and-a-half-hour film.
-Bay later partially filmed the third Transformers film, Dark of the Moon in 3D but without IMAX.
-Bay returned to IMAX for the fourth film, Age of Extinction, in 2014.
-It was the first feature film shot using digital IMAX 3D cameras.
-He again used IMAX 3D cameras while shooting the fifth film, Transformers: The Last Knight, filming 98% of the film with 2 Alexa/IMAX cameras attached together to a special mount.